 - Have completed Year 10 and obtained the School Certificate or equivalent certificate.

 - Be at least 16 years of age when starting your apprenticeship.

 - Agree for Roads and Maritime to do a Criminal History Check

 - Be a citizen or permanent resident of Australia.

 Find out more about Apprenticeships in the Frequently Asked Questions.

 A traineeship provides you with the opportunity to gain a nationally accredited qualification while working full time to gain relevant skills, knowledge and valuable work experience.

-Our traineeships cover critical industries and skills in Business, Government and Civil Construction.
+Our traineeships cover critical industries and skills in Business and Government.